DLaMott/DLaMott/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies, contributing to open source, and creating projects.
-- 🎓 &nbsp; Studying Computer Programming at GTCC.
+- 🎓 &nbsp; A.A.S Computer programming from GTCC.
 - 💼 &nbsp; Just another dude with a keyboard.

 <h3> 🛠 &nbsp;Tech Stack</h3>